 Why such a variance in the number?
 There are several reasons mostly surrounding the lack of precise definitions for some cancers.
 So researchers may group several different cancers into one heading.
 But clearly, there are up to 200 or more different cancers.

-Furthermore, each of these cancers have different etiologies (causes), pathophysiologies (development), treatments and prognoses.
+Furthermore, each of these cancers has different etiologies (causes), pathophysiologies (development), treatments and prognoses.
 When someone is called a “cancer researcher,” they are rarely studying all cancers, but they’re studying one small part of the story of one of the 200 or so cancers.

 When I see a comment such as “sour honey cures cancer,” where Hillary Clinton (really?) and Big Pharma are hiding this amazing cure, I almost immediately dismiss it out of hand.
 Why?
 Because I know real research, which forms the basis of cancer treatment, would state that “sour honey may be an effective treatment for non-small cell lung cancer.”
 If I saw that, I might sit up straight, and start reading the article, while looking at the underlying scientific sources.
 Of course, I immediately ignore any article that puts Hillary Clinton at the center of some outlandish conspiracy theory.